 - I have a ready made backup & restore solution via GitHub.

-- I have slashed my response times (more on that in a future post).
+- I have slashed my response times (see: implications of going serverless blog post).

 - I have vastly reduced my risk of being hacked or attacked - all infrastructure and DDOS protection is managed by GitHub.
-All blog posts are open source - they’re really nothing to hack.
+All blog posts are open source - there is really nothing to hack.

 - I have embraced new tech so that I now get instant push notifications on my phone for contact form submissions.